Life and Miracles of Saint Thecla

+"The Miracles give some vivid slices of life in and around the shrine of Hagia Thekla in the last third of the fifth century."

 The Life and Miracles is an anonymous work written in Seleucia.
 In the Middle Ages, it was usually attributed to Bishop Basil of Seleucia, a contemporary of the actual author.
 This may have been based on the remark by Photios in the 9th century that Basil wrote an verse account of the deeds of Thecla.
 As the Life and Miracles is prose, it cannot be the work mentioned.
 In fact, the author remarks that Basil excommunicated him for a time.
 Nevertheless, he is still often known as Pseudo-Basil of Seleucia.